roti/lut/README.md

 The insert operation will receive an incomplete instance, where the id is missing (and will not try to retrieve the id), and will return a complete instance with the generated id.

 We basically give up some type safety to avoid creating a case class for every partial representation of the data that is needed in our workflow.

+### Equality

+Since a record is meant to be just a convenient interface over a `Map`, equality is based on the underlying data.
+Two record instances are equal if and only if the underlying maps are equal.
+This means that even if all fields are equal, two records will not be equal if the underlying maps are not equal.
+In other words, data which is not exposed through the record's interface, participates in equality checks.

+Furthermore records can be compared to plain maps and the semantic is the same: if the underlying map is equal to the map then the record is equals to the map.